nglogic/errors/README.md

 ![diagram](docs/errors.svg)

 The usual solution is to have a few sentinel errors and choose the action by comparing the errors to predefined sentinels by `errors.Is`.
 It works but isn't very flexible.
-For example:
+Some example cases when it'll get tricky:

-- You want to have a dynamic error message.
+- You want to have a dynamic error messages.
 Sentinel errors don't allow it.
-- You want to return a clean message to the user and log all the error details internally.
+- You want to return a clean messages to the user and log all the error details internally.

-This package gives you the tools to do these things.
+This package gives you the tools to do these things easily.

 ## Types